The Stillroven: East coast

 In May 1969 the band traveled to Washington, DC to stay at the home of Bonnie Diamond, who had met the band earlier in Aspen, Colorado and who was known as a "jet setter" with connections in the music business.
 She arranged for them to audition for producer Phil Ramone and record executives from Electra Records in New York City.
 They were asked to audition and later record a cover version of a song from the Broadway play, Oh!
 Calcutta!
 Having no interest in recording the song, they turned down the arrangement and briefly returned to Washington, DC.
 They were offered a residency in New York at the Scene in Greenwich Village, but rejected it due to the early morning time slot.
 With a final lineup consisting of Phil Berdahl, Dave Dean, Dave Berget, Mike O’Gara, and Dave Rivkin, and with Berdahl and Dean as the only two original band members, the band finally returned to Minnesota, playing their last gig in July 1969 at a club called the Prison in Burnsville.
 Shortly thereafter the band broke up.

 Post-breakup

 In the intervening years following their breakup, the band's work has come to the attention of garage rock and psychedelic enthusiasts and collectors.
-An anthology of their work, Cast Thy Burden Upon the Stillroven, was released in on Sundazed Records in 1996.
+An anthology of their work, Cast Thy Burden Upon the Stillroven, was released on Sundazed Music in 1996.
 In addition to their better known songs, the album included numerous previously unreleased tracks.
 In 2005, the unissued album recorded for A & M in 1968 was released on the CD, Too Many Spaces.